X-ray dark-field signal reduction due to hardening of the visibility spectrum: Experimental results

 \section{Experimental results}

-In Fig.~\ref{fig:point_grid}, the resulting mean values of $-\ln D$ are plotted versus mean values of $-\ln T$ for each of the POM\,/\,foam rubber (EPDM) height combinations.
-In an ideal scenario with a monochromatic X-ray source and an absence of Compton scatter, the addition of an absorbing and\,/\,or scattering slab would lead to a constant additive change in $-\ln T$ and\,/\,or $-\ln D$, regardless of the absolute signal levels.
-The visualization in Fig.~\ref{fig:point_grid} would thus consist of points on a grid spanned by two vectors $\vec{v}\spom = [\tau\spom,\ \delta\spom]^T$, $\vec{v}_\mathrm{EPDM} = [\tau_\mathrm{EPDM},\ \delta_\mathrm{EPDM}]^T$.
-Given that the used attenuating material produces little to no small-angle scattering signal, and the scattering EPDM attenuates very weakly, $\vec{v}\spom$ and $\vec{v}_\mathrm{EPDM}$ should be nearly orthogonal.
+In Fig.~\ref{fig:point_grid}A, the mean values of $-\ln \overline{D}$ are plotted versus mean values of $-\ln \overline{T}$ for all aluminum\,/\,EPDM thickness combinations.
+Furthermore, changes in $-\ln \overline{T}$ and $-\ln \overline{D}$ per added layer of aluminum or EPDM are shown in Fig.~\ref{fig:point_grid}B--E.

-While this behavior is observed closely for the variation in $-\ln T$ with the number of POM slabs, we also observe a number of deviations of the measurement data from this scenario: Firstly, for low amounts of attenuating and scattering materials (i.e., for points in the lower half of Fig.~\ref{fig:point_grid}), the introduction of additional attenuating POM material significantly increases $-\ln D$ (by up to $0.058$ per POM slab in Fig.~\ref{fig:point_grid}a).
-In the presence of a lot of EPDM however, this increase disappears, and partly even turns into a decrease (see upper half of Fig.~\ref{fig:point_grid}, ``POM below $G_0$'').
-This effect has been examined in \cite{Yashiro2015, Pelzer2016}.
-It can be understood as a beam-hardening-induced reduction (or increase) in visibility, which results in an increase (or decrease) of $-\ln D$, even though the sample's small-angle-scattering behavior remains unchanged.
+In a scenario with monochromatic radiation, constant measured autocorrelation length, and an absence of Compton scatter, the addition of an absorbing or scattering slab would lead to a constant increment of $-\ln \overline{T}$ or $-\ln \overline{D}$ respectively, regardless of the absolute signal levels \cite{Bech2010}.
+All curves in Fig.~\ref{fig:point_grid}B--E would then be perfectly horizontal.
+Since aluminum produces a negligible amount of ultra-small-angle scatter, curves in Fig.~\ref{fig:point_grid}D would be exactly zero.